ZyhlohYT/SMI/README.md

 - **User-Friendly**: Simple drag-and-drop interface
 - **Steam Integration**: Seamlessly integrates with your existing Steam installation
 - **Modern UI**: Clean, responsive interface with custom window controls

+## Disclaimer

+⚠️ **IMPORTANT**: This software is provided for educational purposes only.
+The author is not responsible for how this software is used or any consequences that may arise from its use.
+Users are solely responsible for ensuring their use of this software complies with all applicable laws, terms of service, and licensing agreements.
+Use at your own risk.

 ## Features